caiosabadin/notes/sass/tutorial.md

 #menu ul li a:hover { ... }
 ```

-Which could be accordingly nested as:
+Which may be accordingly nested as:

 ```scss
 @charset 'utf-8';